 However, you will not be eligible for probation and will serve a prison-only sentence of up to 12.5 years.

 A theft conviction can cause other consequences in your life that can continue causing harm long after you have discharged your sentence.

-People who have theft convictions may lose any professional licenses they might hold, have trouble securing employment, face difficulty securing loans and credit, have trouble being approved for housing, and endure stigma in the community.
+People who have theft convictions may lose any professional licenses they might hold, have trouble securing employment, face difficulty securing loans and credit, have trouble being approved for housing, and endure a negative stigma in the community.